Don Connellan

-Don Connellan is a Gaelic football manager and former player.
-He played his football for the Kilmore club and at senior level for the Roscommon county team, while working as a guard.
+Don Connellan (26 September 1973 – 4 August 2025) was an Irish Gaelic football manager and player.
+He played his football for the Kilmore club and at senior level for the Roscommon county team, while working as a garda.

-Connellan is from Kilmore.
+Connellan was from Kilmore.
 He made his senior inter-county championship debut in 1993 in a 1–12 to 1–10 win over Leitrim in Carrick-on-Shannon.
 Connellan won a Connacht Senior Football Championship title while playing for Roscommon in 2001.

 As a manager, he led Moycullen to a maiden Galway Senior Football Championship title in 2020.
+Don would again lead Moycullen to another county title in 2022, before going on to win the Connaught Club Championship, beating Sligo champions Tourlestrane by a scoreline of 13pts to 6pts.

-He was part of Maurice Sheridan's management team when NUI Galway got a Sigerson Cup in 2021.
+Don was part of Maurice Sheridan's management team when NUI Galway got a Sigerson Cup in 2022, beating University of Limerick in the final by 12 pts to 1-6.

+Connellan died on 4 August 2025, at the age of 51.